3wiida/3wiida/README.md

 ## 💫 About Me:
 - 🌱 I’m currently learning Advanced topics in Android development.
 - 👯 I’m looking to collaborate on Android projects.
-- 🔭 I’m currently working on [Movie World](https://github.com/3wiida/Movies-App)
 - 💬 Ask me about Kotlin, Android Framework.
-- 📫 How to reach me mahmoudewida3@gmail.com.
+- 📫 How to reach me mahmoudewida5@gmail.com.

 <br>